-Our programs are currently implemented in refugee camps, orphanages and schools in Africa (Burkina Faso, Rwanda), Middle East (Iraq, Lebanon) and Europe (France, Greece).
+Our programs are currently implemented in refugee camps, orphanages and schools in Africa (Burkina Faso, Rwanda), India, Middle East (Iraq, Lebanon) and Europe (France, Greece).

 Thousands of Malians fled their homes to seek refuge in Burkina Faso from the uprising extremism in the surrounding nations.

 In 2012, two refugee camps were established in Northern Burkina Faso to house the thousands of displaced Malians.
 Today, the camps are managed by IEDA Relief and UNHCR in partnership with the government of Burkina Faso.

 Acknowledging the magnitude of the refugee crisis, the “Be The Peace Be The Hope” program invited Houston students from 12 schools (CyFair ISD, HISD, Baker-Ripley Charter School, Post Oak School), four community centers, (Agape Development, India House, Taiwanese Heritage Society Houston, YMCA), and 20 Harris County Public Libraries to respond by creating over 600 powerful paintings depicting messages of Hope and Love for the children in refugee camps.